 Having created the game, I began to play it a bit, and found that I really enjoyed it.
 And it isn’t as easy as I figured it to be.
 After about 10 times playing the game now, my high run is 62.

-It’s a great game too if you like the feeling of pocketing balls, which I love, and pocket billiards are my favorite games (I can’t hardly understand a table without balls myself, but still respect the game.)
+It’s a great game, too, if you like the feeling of pocketing balls, which I love, and pocket billiards are my favorite games (I can’t understand a table without balls myself, but I still respect the game.)

-Also, I came up with a ranking system to the game:
+Also, I came up with a ranking system for the game:

 “D” players would have a high run of 1-25.